 On October 31, 2017, Q suggested in post 147433975, that a group of generals recruited Donald Trump to run for President.
 There were terms and conditions with the offer.
 They gave him assurances that election tampering would be dealt with so that he would have a fair shot at winning.

 The generals likely told Trump what they knew about corruption in government and corporate America.
 They told him that civilian courts and Congress had been corrupted and could not be trusted.
 They would see him as an existential threat and could be expected to make every attempt to render him ineffective and eventually, remove him from office.
 The generals promised to protect Trump and assist him in every way possible

 The Generals would have told Trump how corrupt the civilian intelligence community was and that they would also try to remove him from office.
 They would have told him that the only way to fix the corruption was to use the military—its leadership, its courts, and its intelligence apparatus.
 (That’s why Trump signed the recent spending bill.
 His lifeline is the military and he can’t defund them, even for a short period of time, without risking harm to himself or others.)

 Predictably, before Trump was elected, the Obama intelligence community launched its investigation into the Trump campaign’s connections to Russia.
 The generals and Trump knew what the end game was.
 The investigation would lead to accusations of a rigged election if Trump won.
 The first part of Obama’s plan was to declare the election invalid if Hillary lost.
 The second part (the insurance policy) would create a pretext to put Trump under investigation and eventually impeach him.

-Q anon suggested in post 147581302 that Trump and the military put Hillary and Obama into a leveraged position so they could not question the election outcome if Trump won.
+Q suggested that Trump and the military put Hillary and Obama into a leveraged position so they could not question the election outcome if Trump won.

 Knowing that a Special Counsel was inevitable, and counting on James Comey to call on his friend and mentor, the generals and Trump leveraged Mueller into the Special Counsel position.